Solar power in Australia: South Australia

 Bungala Solar Power Project north of Port Augusta is the first grid-scale facility in South Australia.
 Stage 1 is rated at 110 MW.
 It has a contract to provide electricity to Origin Energy.

 Sundrop Farms concentrated solar power plant has a generating capacity of 40 MW, and is the first of its kind to be commissioned in the state.
 It was completed in 2016.
 A floating array of solar PV panels is in place at Jamestown wastewater treatment plant, with a generating capacity of 3.5 MW.

 The largest rooftop solar PV array in South Australia was installed in 2017 at Yalumba Wine Company across three Barossa locations.
 Total generating capacity is 1.39 MW generating approximately 2,000 MWh per annum.
-Previous significant installations include Flinders University with 1.8MW across a solar carpark and building rooftops (it has announced plans for further investment to become carbon positive), Adelaide airport, with a generating capacity of 1.17 MW, and the Adelaide Showgrounds, with a generating capacity of 1 MW.
+Previous significant installations include Flinders University with 1.8MW across a solar carpark and building rooftops (it has announced plans for further investment to become carbon positive), Adelaide Airport, with a generating capacity of 1.17 MW, and the Adelaide Showground, with a generating capacity of 1 MW.
 The showgrounds array was the first PV station in Australia to reach a generating capacity of 1 MW and was expected to generate approximately 1,400 Megawatt-hours of electricity annually.

-On 29 November 2017 the state government announced a new round of finance for renewable energy projects which included a Planet Arc Power – Schneider Electric development of a $13.9m solar PV and battery project at a major distribution centre in Adelaide's North.
+On 29 November 2017 the state government announced a new round of finance for renewable energy projects which included a Planet Arc Power – Schneider Electric development of a $13.9m solar PV and battery project at a major distribution centre in Adelaide's north.
 The project includes a micro-grid management system optimising 5.7 MW of solar PV coupled with 2.9 MWh of battery storage.
 The University of South Australia will develop 1.8 MW of ground and roof mounted solar PV at its Mawson Lakes campus.
 At the Heathgate Resources Beverley mine there are plans for a relocatable 1 MW of solar PV paired with a 1 MW/0.5 MWh battery which will be integrated with an existing on-site gas power plant.

 In 2019, a ground-mounted solar PV farm was constructed by AGL and commissioned by Santos at Port Bonython with a 2.12 MW capacity.

 The Aurora Solar Thermal Power Project was proposed for near Port Augusta, it was cancelled in 2019.

 South Australia sometimes produce more solar power than demand.
 Rooftop solar may be restricted to export 1.5 kW, or be managed by the grid supplier.

 After September 2020, South Australia requires all new facilities, including home solar, to have low voltage ride through and remote disconnect.